Xero vs QuickBooks 2026: Which Accounting Software is Best for Accountants?

 Bank Feeds and Reconciliation

-Bank feeds are the lifeblood of modern bookkeeping, and this is where Xero has a clear advantage in the UK market.
+Bank feeds are the lifeblood of modern bookkeeping, and this is where Xero has a clear advantage.

 Xero offers direct bank feeds with virtually all major UK banks, including Barclays, HSBC, Lloyds, NatWest, Santander, and most building societies.
 The connection is typically real-time or near-real-time, with excellent reliability.

-QuickBooks has improved its UK bank feed coverage significantly but still lags behind Xero with some smaller UK banks and building societies.
+QuickBooks has improved its bank feed coverage significantly but still lags behind Xero with some smaller banks and building societies.
 Some connections require intermediary services.

-Winner: Xero – Superior UK bank coverage and more reliable connections.
+Winner: Xero – Superior bank coverage and more reliable connections.

 Making Tax Digital (MTD) Compliance